-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Fruitland Park for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ending September 30, 2013 but the City did not apply for the award for FY2015 and FY2016 due to a several month vacancy and changes for the Finance Director position.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Fruitland Park for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ending September 30, 2013 but the City did not apply for the award for FY2015, FY2016 and FY2017 due to a several month vacancy and changes for the Finance Director position and a new auditor.
 The City of Fruitland Park had received this prestigious award for fourteen consecutive years.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable efficiently organized and comprehensive annual financial report.
-This report must satisfy both generally accepted accounting principles and applicable legal requirements.
-A Certificate of Achievement is valid for a period of one year only.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+This report must satisfy both generally accepted accounting principles applicable legal requirements.
+Certificate of Achievement is valid for a period of one year only.